shubhamxdd/slop-gen/context/ai-workflow-rules.md

 - Update `progress-tracker.md` after each pipeline step is completed.
 - Update `architecture.md` if switching from synchronous to asynchronous (BullMQ).
+- Update `architecture.md` if changing database or ORM.

 ## Before Moving to the Next Unit